China reports first human case of H3N8 bird flu

-BEIJING (REUTERS) - China has recorded the first human infection with the H3N8 strain of bird flu, the country's health authority said on Tuesday (April 26), but said the risk of it spreading among people was low.
+BEIJING • China has recorded its first human infection with the H3N8 strain of bird flu, but the risk of its spread among people is low, the health authority said.

-A four-year-old boy from central Henan province was found to have been infected with the variant after developing a fever and other symptoms on April 5.

-No close contacts were infected with the virus, the National Health Commission (NHC) said in a statement.
+The variant was found in a four-year-old boy from the central province of Henan, who showed fever and other symptoms on April 5, the National Health Commission said in a statement on Tuesday.

 The child had been in contact with chickens and crows raised at his home, it added.